 Uprising Beach Resort

-This budget bure-and-dorm combinations style resort offers Beachfront Bures just 18m from the surf, which sleep up to seven, Standard Bures which sleep up to four and include outdoor showers, and the 20-bed dorm-bure which includes a towel and modern bathroom facilities.
+This 3-star resort offers Beachfront Bures just 18m from the surf, which sleep up to seven, Standard Bures which sleep up to four and include outdoor showers, and the 20-bed dorm-bure which includes a towel and modern bathroom facilities.
 The restaurant serves hearty portions from an eclectic menu.
 A two-course Continental breakfast and free Internet WiFi are big pluses.
 Uprising Beach Resort is an excellent choice for the young and young at heart.

 Pacific Harbour is base camp for many of the country’s most exciting activities, including white-water rafting through a breathtaking gorge, world-class surfing, and idyllic waterfall tours.
 Here are just a couple of examples.
 Those listed under the Coral Coast in Sigatoka are also doable as day trips.